 Is the film going to suck since the budget is so small?
 Hell no!
 Did you read our bios?
 We're indie, not amateur.
 Some incredible films have been shot on a shoestring budget.
 Our vision is strong, our talent is fierce.
 We hope to premiere the film at preeminent festivals like Sundance and Tribeca.

 What's in it for me?
 Aside from the unique experience of being part of a professional film shoot and getting featured on the big screen, you'll meet interesting people and have a great time!
-We will feed you delicious food, include you in the credits, and invite you to our wrap party.
+We'll feature you in the credits, invite you to our cast party, and lavish you with thanks and new friends.
 We're all about building community around art - that's the beauty of film.